nixpkgs-architecture/.github/profile/README.md

 As a team member you are expected to partake in the teams discussions by bringing in your expertise and opinions in order to steer the final decisions into the best direction.

-While anybody is welcome to join the public nixpkgs architecture discussions, both to listen in or to bring their opinion, only the team members need to reach consensus to make decisions.
+While anybody is welcome to join the public nixpkgs architecture discussions, both to listen in or to bring their opinion, only the team members need to make decisions.

 #### Current Team